AlibabaCloudDocs/oss/intl.en-US/Developer Guide/Objects/Object lifecycle/Configuration examples.md

 -   Example 1

-    You can perform the following operations to reduce storage costs:

-    -   Convert the current version of the object to IA 10 days after the object is last modified.
-    -   Convert the object to the Archive 60 days after the object becomes a previous version.
-    -   Delete the object 90 days after the object becomes a previous version.
+    In the following lifecycle rule configuration, the storage classes of objects are converted to IA 10 days after they are last modified and to Archive 60 days after they become previous versions.
+Objects are deleted 90 days after they become previous versions.

     ```
     <LifecycleConfiguration>
       <Rule>